Protestant Ascendancy: Act of Union and decline

-Great Irish Famine of 1845–52
+Great Irish Famine

-The festering sense of native grievance was magnified by the Great Irish Famine of 1845–52, with many of the Ascendancy reviled as absentee landlords whose agents were shipping locally produced food overseas, while much of the population starved, over a million dying of hunger or associated diseases.
+The festering sense of native grievance was magnified by the Great Famine of 1845–52, with many of the Ascendancy reviled as absentee landlords whose agents were shipping locally-produced food overseas, while much of the population starved, over a million dying of hunger or associated diseases.
 Ireland remained a net exporter of food throughout most of the famine.
 About 20% of the population emigrated.
-The Encumbered Estates Act of 1849 was passed to allow landlords to sell mortgaged land, where a sale would be restricted because the land was "entailed".
+The Incumbered Estates (Ireland) Act 1849 (12 & 13 Vict. c.
+77) was passed to allow landlords to sell mortgaged land, where a sale would be restricted because the land was "entailed".
 Over ten percent of landlords went bankrupt as their tenants could not pay any rent due to the famine.
 One example was the Browne family which lost over 50000 acre in County Mayo.

 Land War

 As a consequence, the remnants of the Ascendancy were gradually displaced during the 19th and early 20th centuries through impoverishment, bankruptcy, the disestablishment of the Church of Ireland by the Irish Church Act 1869 and finally the Irish Land Acts, which legally allowed the sitting tenants to buy their land.
 Some typical "Ascendancy" land-owning families like the Marquess of Headfort and the Earl of Granard had by then converted to Catholicism, and a considerable number of Protestant Nationalists had already taken their part in Irish history.
 The government-sponsored Land Commission then bought up a further 13 e6acre of farmland between 1885 and 1920 where the freehold was assigned under mortgage to tenant farmers and farm workers.